speakeasy-api/developer-docs/openapi/security/security-schemes.md

   - MySchemeAbc: []
 ```

-To learn more about how the `security` keyword works in the [OpenAPI Security guide](/openapi/security.mdx).
+Learn more about how the `security` keyword works in the [OpenAPI Security guide](/openapi/security.mdx).